 Check out the eco-design of this padded jacket!

-This padded jacket, when worn as a 3rd layer, has a temperature rating of 0°C that was certified during a standardised test in a thermal chamber.
+This padded jacket, worn as a 3rd layer, has been certified for an active comfort temperature of -5°C during a standardised test in a thermal chamber.
 The model is wearing a synthetic long-sleeved T-shirt and a light fleece underneath.
 It works with a simulated 5 km/h wind.
-In our heat comparison tool, this is equivalent to 1 star.
-We have also tested this model in "static" mode, its temperature rating is +10°C in this case.
+We have also tested this model in "static" mode, the comfort temperature is +5°C in this case.

 Water repellent property of component (not to be confused with waterproofing)